All About Cleaning Fiberglass and Acrylic Showers

 - Fiberglass is more permeable than acrylic.
 It will stain over time if not properly cleaned.

 - Fiberglass modules are inexpensive and easy to install.
-The gel coat finish can be repaired if needed.
+Repair the gel coat finish if needed.

 Which material is more durable?